Large independent sets in recursive Markov random graphs: Introduction

 We continue this line of work on asymptotic analysis of $\alpha(G)$ but initiate it on a new class of random graphs for which $G_{n,p}$ is a boundary condition.
-Random graph models have been used for analyzing topological structures of networks, such as social network, citation network, etc. \cite{newman2002random,barabasi2016network,fosdick2018configuring}, and independent sets present some important properties of these networks.
-Typical network models have non-uniform edge probability and nonzero correlations between edges.
-To the best of our knowledge, there is no literature on analyzing the stability number of a random graph with some dependency structure.
-Hence, this paper bridges this gap and also creates a new random graph model that can be further scrutinised for many of its properties as has been done for the classical model.
+Random graph models have been used for analyzing topological structures of networks, such as social network, citation network, internet, etc. \cite{newman2002random,barabasi2016network,fosdick2018configuring,robins2007introduction}, and independent sets present some important properties of these networks since they represent the group of people who are not known to each other.
+There are also some specific examples such as the Nash equilibrium in public goods networks being formulated using the maximal independent set \cite{bramoulle2007public}.
+Typical network models have non-uniform edge probability and nonzero correlations between edges, and any such variation makes the random graph inhomogeneous.
+There are various ways of constructing these \cite[cf.][chap.~1]{bollobas2008handbook}, usually through a recursive generation of the edges with some underlying pattern.
+A common family is the preferential attachment model due to \citet{barabasi1999emergence} where each new vertex in the generation process is more likely to be connected to an existing vertex which already has many edges.
+They are sometimes also referred to as scale-free random graphs.
+Many of their combinatorial properties, such as degree distributions, connectivity, diameter, etc. have theoretical guarantees \cites{mihail2006certain}[][chap.~1--4]{bollobas2008handbook}[][chap.~16 and 19]{Frieze2016}, which can lead to bounds on the stability number by exploiting connections (in any graph) between certain graph parameters and sizes of independent sets.
+Another class of inhomogeneous random graphs which has been gaining traction with its many applications in social networks is the exponential random graph model \cite{robins2007introduction}.
+These have a complex generation process that allow control over some graph parameters, such as number of triangles, stars, etc. Here, there have been empirical studies in practical networks \cite{robins2009closure}, but we are not aware of theoretical bounds on sizes of independent sets.
+However, there are some random graph families, having a construction that imposes implicit dependency between edges, whose stability or clique number has been explicitly characterized, such as random regular graphs \cite{Ding2016}, those generated through hyperbolic geometry \cite{blasius2018cliques}, and those where edge probability is a scaled product of random (iid) vertex weights with some distribution \cite{bogerd2020cliques,janson2010large}.
+This paper creates a new inhomogeneous random graph model possessing an explicit dependence between edges and that can be further scrutinised for many of its properties as has been done for the other models from literature.

 The edges in our random graph are generated dynamically using a Markov process.
 Given $n$, $p$ and a decay parameter $\r\in(0,1]$, starting from the singleton graph $(\{v_{1}\},\emptyset)$, a graph $\G$ having $n$ vertices is generated in $n-1$ iterations where at each iteration $t\ge 2$, the vertex $v_{t}$ is added to the graph and edges $(v_{i},v_{t})$ for $1\le i \le t-1$ are added as per a Bernoulli r.v. $X_{i}^{t}$.
 The success probability of $X_{i}^{t}$ is equal to $p$ for $i=1$ and for $i\ge 2$, it is independent of the values of $\{X^{t}_{1},\dots,X^{t}_{i-2} \}$ and is equal to the success probability of $X_{i-1}^{t}$ when $X^{t}_{i-1}=0$, and is reduced by a factor $\r$ when $X^{t}_{i-1}=1$.